77ethers/NTERMCP/FAQ.md

 ### Is it suitable for non-technical users?

-Claude Desktop Commander requires some basic technical knowledge, particularly:
+NTERMCP requires some basic technical knowledge, particularly:
 - Understanding of file systems
 - Basic terminal/command line knowledge
 - Ability to install and configure Node.js applications

 For complete beginners, platforms like Loveable might be easier as they handle deployment and server-side aspects.
-However, if you're comfortable with basic technical concepts and want more control, Claude Desktop Commander can be a good option, especially if you've had issues with other platforms.
+However, if you're comfortable with basic technical concepts and want more control, NTERMCP can be a good option, especially if you've had issues with other platforms.

 ## Troubleshooting

-Before diving into specific issues, check the [GitHub issues page](https://github.com/wonderwhy-er/ClaudeComputerCommander/issues) to see if your problem has already been reported and if there are any solutions or workarounds.
-If you discover a new issue, please consider [opening a GitHub issue](https://github.com/wonderwhy-er/ClaudeComputerCommander/issues/new) to help improve the tool for everyone.
+Before diving into specific issues, check the [GitHub issues page](https://github.com/Neural-Nirvana/NTERMCP/issues) to see if your problem has already been reported and if there are any solutions or workarounds.
+If you discover a new issue, please consider [opening a GitHub issue](https://github.com/Neural-Nirvana/NTERMCP/issues/new) to help improve the tool for everyone.

 ### Claude says it doesn't have permission to access my files/directories